On automatic continuity of operators from ordered to topological vector spaces: On continuity of some operators between ordered topological vector spaces

-Order-to-topology continuous and order-to-norm bounded operators have been studied recently (mostly in the Banach lattice setting) by many authors (see, for example, \cite{AEG-2022,E2-2026,EEG1-2025,G-2024,G-2026,JAM-2021,KTA-2025}).
+Order-to-topology continuous and order-to-norm bounded operators have been studied recently (mostly in the Banach lattice setting) by several authors (see, e.g., \cite{AEG-2022,E2-2026,EEG1-2025,G-2024,G-2026,JAM-2021,KTA-2025}).
 Some of their results were extended to operators from an OBS to a TVS in \cite{E1-2026}.
-It is important to find further conditions on operators in ordered TVSs which provide automatic boundedness (see, e.g. \cite{AB-2006,AT-2007,AN-2009,E4-2025,E1-2026}).
+It is important to find further conditions on operators in ordered TVSs which provide automatic continuity/boundedness.
 In this section, we continue the research initiated in \cite{E1-2026,E2-2026,E4-2025,EEG1-2025}.
-Propositions \ref{prop 1S2}, \ref{prop 2S2}, \ref{prop 3S2}, and \ref{prop 4S2} supply with several conditions providing topological boundedness of order-to-topology continuous and order-to-norm bounded operators, and the Uniform Boundedness Principle for collectively qualified families of such operators.
+First, we point out Propositions \ref{prop 1} and \ref{prop 3} providing several conditions for topological boundedness of order-to-topology continuous and of order-to-norm bounded operators, and the Uniform Boundedness Principle for collectively qualified families of such operators.
+Then, we prove Theorem \ref{theorem 1} telling us that every order-to-topology bounded operator from an ordered Fr\'echet space with a closed generating cone to a TVS is continuous.
+We need several further notions and notation.

-Then, we adopt the definition of $\tau$-Levi and $\tau$-Lebesgue operators from \cite{AEG-2022,GE-2022,E1-2026} to the OVS-setting in the domain and investigate $\tau$-Lebesgue operators from an OBS to an NS.
-Lemma \ref{lem 3S3} states that each $\sigma$-\text{\rm w}-Lebesgue operator is order-to-norm bounded whenever an OBS in the domain has normal cone.
-Theorem \ref{thm 4S3} states that if the domain has closed generating normal cone then every $\sigma$-\text{\rm w}-Lebesgue operator is bounded.
-Theorem \ref{thm 2S3} gives conditions for ($\sigma$-)order to (weak) norm continuity of ($\sigma$-)(\text{\rm w}-)Lebesgue operators.

-This section is also aimed to introduce several notions and notation that will be used below.